Jump Ahead To:

 Homes in Brentwood

 This rapidly changing neighborhood, only 6 miles northeast of downtown, is home to a diverse blend of families, young professionals, and more established residents.
 It is a quick 20-minute drive from Windsor Park to downtown Austin.
-Avoid the highways by biking downtown in about half an hour.
+One can avoid the highways by biking downtown in about half an hour.

 What’s Happening in Windsor Park

 Perhaps the local’s favorite restaurant in Windsor Park is Paco’s Tacos.
-This laid-back shop has an outdoor patio and delicious greasy grub.
-The bizarre Carousel Lounge offers drinks and a circus theme.
+This laid-back shop has an outdoor patio and delicious fresh, made to order Mexican food.
+The bizarre Carousel Lounge offers drinks plus mixers for BYOL, live music and a circus theme.
 Corona Coffee is always packed with neighborhood locals.
 And the Bartholomew District Park features a playground, picnic areas, and a pool.

 Schools in Windsor Park

-Schools near Windsor Park include Austin Achieve Public School, Blanton Elementary School, and Harris Elementary School, among others.
+Schools near Windsor Park include Austin Achieve Public School, Blanton Elementary School, Harris Elementary School and the Ascent Academy.

 Homes in Windsor Park

 The real estate market in Windsor Park is somewhat competitive.
-The average home price for buyers is $564,900, but smaller single-family housing starts at $235,000.
-Apartments rent for $1,711 a month.
+The average home price for buyers is $522,000, 5% below the Austin average.
+Apartments rent for $1,726 a month.

 What’s Happening in Pflugerville

 Pflugerville has over 40 parks and recreation facilities and 21 undeveloped parks and greenbelts.
 It’s a nature wonderland out here.
-One of our favorites of the list is Lake Pflugerville Park, which features a gorgeous 180-acre reservoir.
+One of our favorites is Lake Pflugerville Park, which features a gorgeous 180-acre reservoir.

-For local events, be sure to check out the Deutschen Pfest packed with vendors and entertainment.
+For local events, be sure to check out the October outdoor Deutschen Pfest packed with vendors, entertainment and beer, of course.
 And for a taste of the area’s local grub, check out the Pflugerville Taco House and the Pecan Street Station.

 Schools in Pflugerville

-Schools near Pflugerville include Pflugerville High School, Cele Middle School, and Windermere Elementary School among others
+Schools near Pflugerville include Springhill Elementary, Pflugerville High School, Cele Middle School, and Windermere Elementary School among others.

 Homes in Pflugerville

 This small, friendly residential area is just 3 miles from downtown, making it an awesome spot for families wanting access to an abundance of things to do – whether going out with the family or going out on a date.
-It ranks high in walkability, and is one of the most bikeable areas around Austin.
-Cherrywood has all the perks of being downtown, but with quieter streets lined with cute little homes and parks dotting the neighborhood.
+It ranks very high for walking and biking, and is one of the most bikeable areas in the Austin area.
+Cherrywood has all the perks of being downtown, but with quieter streets lined with cute little homes, and parks dotting the neighborhood.
 Downtown Austin is just 11 minutes away by car or 20 minutes away by bike.

 What’s Happening in Cherrywood